-What I learned from all those detours is that buying truly interesting and worthwhile items at an antique or thrift store takes a little practice, a little intuition, and a lot of patience.
+What I learned from all those detours is that buying truly interesting and worthwhile items at an antique or thrift store takes a little practice, a little intuition, and a lot

 With that in mind, it's a little easier to understand why you might not find that perfect antique hutch on your first trip out.
 I keep the same thing in mind when I'm shopping for something on Craigslist or in a thrift shop.
 If there's something very particular in mind, I hold out until I find something that's just right--or close enough with a modification or two.